sal063/ACI-local-mock-server/README.txt

 ================================

-Goal: capture and answer the HTTP/HTTPS calls Ace Combat Infinity makes to dev-wind.siliconstudio.co.jp so the game gets past the "Failed to connect to PSN" dialog.
+Goal: capture and answer the HTTP/HTTPS calls Ace Combat Infinity makes to dev-wind.siliconstudio.co.jp so the game gets past all the server checks ONE-TIME SETUP

-ONE-TIME SETUP
 --------------